saisaharsh3/Orchestrix_AI-Multi-Model_Agentic_AI_Assistant/README.md

 - Orchestrator (core/orchestrator.py): The brain of the system.
 It routes user input through various "Intent Detectors" (Email, Web, Automation) before deciding whether to use RAG or Web Search.

--Vector Store (rag/vector_store.py): Handles PDF ingestion and semantic search.
+- Vector Store (rag/vector_store.py): Handles PDF ingestion and semantic search.

--Tooling: A robust suite of tools for web scraping, searching, and automation.
+- Tooling: A robust suite of tools for web scraping, searching, and automation.